pc2/Tomasulo-Web-Simulator/README.md

 # Tomasulo-Web-Simulator
 Tomasulo Web Simulator

+This simulator has been developed to illustrate Tomasulo's Out-of-Order Dynamic Instruction Scheduling Algorithm with a web application to support teaching this topic in the lecutre "Advanced Computer Architecture".

+The simulator can be accessed here: [https://pc2.github.io/Tomasulo-Web-Simulator/](https://pc2.github.io/Tomasulo-Web-Simulator/)

 # Credits
 The simulator has been developed by Md.Ashraf Uddin  (<raselashraf21@gmail.com>) as part of this Master's Thesis with the title "Web-Based Simulator For Out-Of-Order Execution And Dynamic Scheduling Algorithm".